 Today we continue our important work with Red Kites.
 We have a team of valued volunteers who walk set survey routes across our study area and record sightings of Red Kites and other birds of prey.
 The data from these surveys enable us to estimate how many Red Kites live in the study area and how the population changes over time.
 Find out more about where Red Kites live and why.

 The results of our surveys show very positive results and we estimate that the population of Red Kites across the study area more than doubled between 2011 and 2016.
 This is not unexpected in a population that is re-establishing itself and re-colonising available habitat.
-Our results for this project have just been written-up and will be published soon.
+We have recently published these results in a scientific journal, which you can read here.

 After the successful reintroductions, the number of Red Kites surviving was similar to wild populations: 50% in the first year and 70% in the second and third years.
 The kites started to breed and each breeding pair was raising an average of two chicks, which is similar to wild birds breeding in Europe.